bgoonz/docs-collection/github/github/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits.md

 ---
 title: Comparing commits
-intro: 'You can compare the state of your repository across branches, tags, commits, forks, and dates.'
+intro: "You can compare the state of your repository across branches, tags, commits, forks, and dates."
 redirect_from:
   - /articles/comparing-commits-across-time
   - /github/committing-changes-to-your-project/comparing-commits-across-time
   - /github/committing-changes-to-your-project/comparing-commits
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 To compare different versions of your repository, append `/compare` to your repository's path.

 We'll demonstrate the power of Compare by looking at the compare page for [a fork of the Linguist repo](https://github.com/octocat/linguist), which is at [https://github.com/octocat/linguist/compare/master...octocat:master](https://github.com/octocat/linguist/compare/master...octocat:master).